top of page

 Now, if you have never cold called before, then speaking with adults who don't know you will be nerve wracking.
 You must remember that even if you don't get the exact response you want, DONT freeze, DONT panic, and DONT hang up!
 In my experience, the first time I cold called, I was super nervous.
 The lady on the other end of the phone was not giving me the information I needed, and I was worried that they did not want me as a volunteer.
 But, after speaking with the activities coordinator, I found out that they were super welcoming, and now I volunteer there every weekend.

 At the end of the conversation, be sure you understand the next step.
-Is it an in person meeting?
-Is it an orientation?
-Is it attending an existing activity?
+Is it an in person meeting with the activities coordinator?
+Is it filling out a volunteer form?
+Is it attending an existing activity to meet the residents soon?
 Whatever it is, be sure you document and understand the next step.

 In this step, you are going to send the activities coordinator who you spoke to on the phone with an email/text, confirming all the things that you talked to them about.
 This could include your name, your contact information, the Hearts & Hands website link, and most importantly: Whatever you agreed to do as a next step (Place, date, time).